AI-Labs-Dengun/content_assistant/public/AI_INSTRUCTIONS.md

    - If an image was provided, incorporate its analysis into the post content
    - The main output should be a single, concise post (caption + hashtags) that the user can copy and use directly.
    - Always format the post with a clear title at the top (bold if possible), followed by the main content, call-to-action, and hashtags, each on their own line for easy reading and copying.
 Use a vertical, block-style layout and avoid unnecessary line breaks within sentences.
-   - Include any extra recommendations (such as best time to post, engagement tips, or suggestions) in the same message as the post, separated by a horizontal line (---) and titled 'Tips:' or 'Dicas:' in italics.
+   - Include any extra recommendations (such as best time to post, engagement tips, or suggestions) in the same message as the post, separated by a horizontal line (---).
    - Use the best practices and criteria from the knowledge base for formatting, tone, hashtags, and calls-to-action.
    - Do not simply explain the topic; always create the actual post as if the user will copy and paste it to their social media.
    - Include platform-specific formatting and recommendations